viashchuk/viashchuk/README.md

 # Hi!
 I'm Viki 👋

-I'm a front-end developer from Warsaw, Poland
+I'm a full-stack developer with an eye for design

 <p>
-- 💖 I love Vue.js and pixel perfect HTML/CSS<br/>
+- I love Vue.js and pixel perfect HTML/CSS<br/>
-- 🌱 I'm currently learning React and Ruby
+- I'm currently working with Ruby on Rails
 </p>

 ## :rocket: My skills: